Walter Dorin

 American Gothic - Schmothic

-And two more recent works
+And a more recent work

 Accordionists2.jpg (246327 bytes)